 Tangential Eddy Current (TEC)

-Tangential Eddy Current inspection is another technique based on magnetic induction.
+Tangential Eddy Current (TEC) inspection is another technique based on magnetic induction.
 The main difference between Tangential and Conventional Eddy Current is that the coils are oriented tangential to the surface.
 Considering that eddy currents are created perpendicular to the surface, this orientation improves the depth positioning and sizing of flaws.